Jaskiee/My-Reading-List/README.md

 - [Scaleable Input Gradient Regularization for Adversarial Roubutness](https://arxiv.org/pdf/1905.11468.pdf)

 - [Towards Robust Training of Neural Networks by Regularizing Adversarial Gradients](https://arxiv.org/pdf/1712.00673.pdf) <br/>
-They design a novel regularizer, which calculates the the difference between the maximum wrong logit output and the correct output, and the output can be considered as the fastest direction of pushing the the wrong logit to be larger than the correct logit output.
-This improvement can make the edge of the model more smooth, and harder for the adversarial attack to utilize the gradients in the similar magnitude to generate adversarial examples.
+They design a novel regularizer, the difference between the maximum wrong logit output and the correct output was considered as the fastest direction of pushing the the wrong logit to be larger than the correct logit output.
+This improvement can make the edge of the model more smooth, and harder for the adversarial attack to utilize the gradients to generate adversarial examples.

 - [Improving the Adversarial Robustness and Interpretability of Deep Neural Networks by Regularizing their Input Gradients](https://arxiv.org/pdf/1711.09404.pdf) <br/>
-Training with gradient regularization increases robutness to adversarial perturbations, it can be combined with adversarial training to achieve greater robustness.
-Gradient Regularization actually adds another item, the rate of change of the energy with respect to the input features, to the loss formula except the common cross-entorpy, which can be seen as the energy of the network.
+Training with gradient regularization can be combined with adversarial training to achieve greater robustness.
+Gradient Regularization actually adds the rate of change of the energy with respect to the input features to the loss formula besides common cross-entorpy, which can be seen as the energy of the network.
 The gradient regularization also increases the interpretability of adversarial pertubations.

 - [Unifying Adversarial Training Algorithms with Flexible Deep Data Gradient Regularization](https://arxiv.org/pdf/1601.07213v1.pdf) (arXiv 2016)<br/>
 Introduced DataGrad framework, which is a framewrok that consider the layer-wise loss and regularization, the weights in this framework are updated by the gradient of the loss function and the loss of regularization, and many prior works of adversarial defecne can be explained based on this model.